 Attendance is monitored for all students at Montreat College in order to determine their eligibility for financial aid.
 If a student remains absent for 45 days or more without the proper paperwork, the student must be withdrawn from the program.
 If a student is a financial aid recipient, an R2T4 will be processed and federal and state funds may be returned.

 Financial Policy Appeals

-Any student who wishes to appeal a financial aid or student accounts decision must do so in writing to the Vice President for Finance at the following address:
+Any student who wishes to appeal a decision must do so in writing to the Student Financial Services Office.